-I have spent more than 24 years playing with glue, porridge oats, string and lichen to create my colourful collagraphs, inspired by the British countryside.
+I have spent around 25 years playing with glue, porridge oats, string and lichen to create my colourful collagraphs, inspired by the British countryside.

 Born in London in 1965, I grew up in Norfolk before studying English and Classics in London.
 On moving to Dorset in the early 1990’s I attended Bournemouth and Poole College of Art and Design.
 My work was selected for the National Print Exhibition held at the Mall Galleries in 1998 and I was lucky enough to be offered my first solo show in London the following year as part of the City of London Festival of Arts.